 - Wash shower curtain liner

-- Wash strollers, high chairs, and other fabric kid items (here’s how I wash mine)
+- Wash strollers, high chairs, and other fabric kid items (how I wash our strollers)

 3. Paper (physical and digital)

-Paper is often extremely overwhelming for people because they just don’t know where to start.
-My hope is that by having one day where you can devote a little extra time to paper, you will tackle a little of your paper clutter at a time until it feels more manageable.
+Paper is often extremely overwhelming because it’s hard to know where to start.
+My hope is that by having one day where you can devote extra time to paper, you will tackle a little of your paper clutter at a time until it feels more manageable.

 - Bring the paper recycling away (if you don’t have it picked up each week)